PitcherAG/vue-tools/docs/db.md

   example: `{{ account.Id }}`
 - It provides you with today: `TODAY`
 - You can provide extra context via parameters
+- you can execute javascript and function from the context

 ```javascript